Turkey · tool

 4-5 star hotels, premium dining, private transfers

-Fine dining, tasting menus, high-end cafes, and premium beverages.
+Fine dining restaurants, tasting menus, high-end cafes, and bars.

-Private airport transfers, frequent use of taxis or ride-sharing services, private Bosphorus tours.
+Private airport transfers, frequent use of taxis/ride-sharing, possibly a private driver for a day.

 Destination-specific money tips

-- •While credit cards are widely accepted in tourist areas, always have some cash (TRY) for smaller shops, street vendors, and local transport top-ups.
+- •While major credit cards (Visa, Mastercard) are accepted in most tourist spots, always carry some cash (TRY) for smaller shops, street vendors, and public transport top-ups.

-- •Bargaining is expected in the Grand Bazaar and Spice Market, but not in modern shops or restaurants.
-Start at about half the asking price.
+- •Bargaining is expected in the Grand Bazaar and Spice Market, but not in regular shops or restaurants.
+Start with a lower offer and meet in the middle.